openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 You need to provide a model for POS tagging at '<OPENHAB_USERDATA>/actiontemplatehli/pos.bin' for your language.
 This will produce a language tag for each token, that can be used in 'optionalLanguageTags' to make some optional for scoring.
+As an example:

+The tokens "that,sounds,good" produces the tags "DT,VBZ,JJ".

+Assuming optionalLanguageTags is empty, if we have an action with template "sounds good" it will get a 0 score when compared to the text "that sounds good" because the token "that" is not in the template.

+But if we set optionalLanguageTags to "DT", the action template "sounds good" will score 2 against the text "that sounds good" as the tokens with the tag "DT" are considered optional when scoring.

+Note that if we have another action with the template "that sounds good" it will score 3 and take prevalence.

-Note that you need the correct language tags for the lemmatizer to work.
+You need the correct language tags for the lemmatizer to work.

 ### Lemmatizer

 You need to provide a model for the lemmatizer at '<OPENHAB_USERDATA>/actiontemplatehli/lemma.bin' for your language.
-This will produce a lemma for each token, now you can use the action type 'lemmas'
+This will produce a lemma for each token, then you can use the action type 'lemmas'.

-## Action Scoring

-The scoring mechanism scores each action config to look for the best scored.
-If some token fails the comparison the action scores 0.
-If all action scored 0 none is executed.

-By the value of the field 'type' it defines if the template should by compared with the tokens or the lemmas.
-Please note that the captured placeholder value is extracted from the tokens not from the lemmas, but the equivalent lemmas are replaced before scoring.

-The action template string is a list of tokens separated by white space.
-You can use the ';' separator to provide alternative templates and the '|' to provide alternative tokens.

-Take in account that, as this is a token basis comparison, matching changes depending on the tokenizer you are using as they can produce different tokens for the same text.
+Note that you need the POS language tags for your language, the ones covered on the previous section, for the lemmatizer to work.

 ### Interpreter Configuration